py5coding/py5book/content/hybrid_programming.md

 py5.run_sketch()
 ```

-On my computer, the Sketch can draw the 100K points while achieving a frame rate of 60 fps.
+On my computer, the Sketch can draw 100K points while achieving a frame rate of 60 fps.

 As explained in JPype's [Direct Buffers](https://jpype.readthedocs.io/en/latest/userguide.html#buffer-backed-numpy-arrays) documentation, we can create Numpy arrays that are backed by the Direct Buffers.
 With this arrangement, both Numpy and Java have access to the same block of memory.
 In Python we can work with the data in the same way that we would for any Numpy array.
 In Java we can work with the data through the DirectBuffer instances.